 As discussed in a Cloudflare Blog post, one of the most annoying and costly parts of cloud storage and cloud computing is the storage egress costs.
-AWS charges a crazy $0.09 per GB of data that leaves their datacenters to the public internet.
-I would be charged $9 to download 100GB on AWS, which is over 4x the monthly bill for those 100GB to be stored in AWS’s most costly storage tier: S3 Standard.
+AWS charges a crazy $0.09 per GB of data that leaves their data centers to the public internet.
+I would be charged $9 to download 100GB on AWS, which is over 4x the monthly bill for that 100 GB to be stored in AWS’s most costly storage tier: S3 Standard.

 A notable example of these egress costs crippling a perfectly fine cloud migration is with NASA.
 NASA wanted to transfer Petabytes of data into AWS to help analyze the data and increase its effectiveness.
-Unfortunately, they forgot to factor in the network egress costs of both employees and the public accessing this data.
+Unfortunately, they forgot to factor in the network egress costs of employees and the public accessing this data.
 And now that they have moved their data into S3, it is prohibitively expensive to export it.

 Cloud storage doesn’t need to be like this.
-Other providers such as StorJ or Wasabi Cloud Storage have significantly reduced or eliminated data egress fees.
+Other providers, such as StorJ or Wasabi Cloud Storage, have significantly reduced or eliminated data egress fees.
 However, companies still rely on AWS and S3 because of its tight integration.

-Both Cloudflare and Backblaze are part of this Bandwidth Alliance, and Cloudflare offers a free-tier that offers security protection including DDoS protection for websites as well as DNS and CDN.
+Both Cloudflare and Backblaze are part of this Bandwidth Alliance, and Cloudflare offers a free tier that offers security protection, including DDoS protection for websites as well as DNS and CDN.
 We are interested in the CDN part...